 5.27 In line with government requirement, we will require 25% of affordable housing to be first homes.
 The remaining 75% will be for social/affordable rent as informed by the evidence or any future supplementary planning documents.
-The council will also seek to deliver affordable housing through private registered providers and the council's own delivery programmes.
+The council will also achieve the affordable housing target through the delivery of schemes through private registered providers and the council's own delivery programmes.